August 5, 2009

 I normally prefer low-caliber weapons such as pistols and pistol-caliber carbines.
 I fire semi-automatically much more quickly than I am capable of aiming, so my accuracy is usually low.
 I enjoy being surrounded, so I’d be good cannon fodder…

 The way Combat Arms was set up, users had to play under their account name — so to his clan-mates, he was always “Kaynbred.”
-But the other games he played were launched through the program Steam, which lets the player change their display-name whenever they want.
+But this was unusual; most of the games he played were launched through the program Steam, which lets the player change their display-name whenever they want.

 * * *